 To be fully admitted, applicants must have at least a bachelor's degree from an accredited college or university and have earned a minimum cumulative average GPA of 3.0 (out of 4.0) in all previous undergraduate and graduate studies (including for incomplete programs of study and for programs still in progress).
-Applicants must complete an application and submit official
+Applicants must complete an application and submit official transcripts from all accredited post-secondary institutions attended, a résumé or curriculum vitae, an essay indicating your professional goals, dispositions survey, and two letters of recommendation.

-Note: In addition to fulfilling the above application requirements, applicants to the Master of Science in Special Education: General Special Education Studies are also required to submit proof of their initial State teacher certification in special education.
+Note: In addition to fulfilling the above application requirements, applicants to the Master of

+Science in Special Education: General Special Education Studies are also required to submit proof of their initial State teacher certification in special education.